Neidley/Bingeable/README.md

 ## Trade-Offs

-I had one week to complete this project, so naturally there are certain features, refractoring, and tests that I'm excited to implement in the future,
+I had one week to complete this project, so naturally there are certain features, refactoring, and tests that I'm excited to implement in the future,

 Specifically:

-* Refractor HTTParty calls to be outside the index, show, and search methods and live within a private method
+* Refactor HTTParty calls to be outside the index, show, and search methods and live within a private method

 * No Models are not used in this Rails project.
 One use would be if there was a User model, users could store a "Wishlist" of shows they discover and keep track of what they've watched, enjoyed, and rate those shows accordingly